SansGuidon/bookmarks/README.md

 * [Newsletterest](https://newsletterest.com/) - Simple newsletter reader app to read all your newsletters in one place.
 Learn anything with a curated list of topics and newsletters.
 * [Subworthy](https://subworthy.com/) - Subscribe to blogs, news sites and podcasts and get it all delivered to your inbox once a day in your own personalised newsletter for free.
 * [follow.it](https://follow.it/) - Follow any blog or website
-* :star: [**daily.dev**](https://daily.dev/) - The Homepage Every Developer Deserves | daily.dev is the fastest growing online community for developers to stay updated on the best developer news.

 > Anderlecht / Bruxelles news
 * [Commune d'Anderlecht](https://www.anderlecht.be) - 🇫🇷 🇧🇪 [FR] [BE] Actualités